AxdeKlerk/Axs_Portfolio/DEBUGGING.md

 **Lesson Learned:**
 When the apex domain fails but the `www` version works, the problem is normally caused by DNS or SSL configuration, not code. **Heroku** must have both domains added, **Cloudflare** must be allowed to flatten the apex CNAME, and **Django** must include both domains in `ALLOWED_HOSTS`.
 The correct workflow is always: fix DNS → verify SSL → update **Django** settings via config vars.
 This avoids chasing the wrong issue.

+---

+### Runtime Error

+**Bug:**
+My **Django** site deployed on **Heroku** was returning 404 errors for every icon file and for `/static/manifest.json`, even though all other static files (CSS, images, etc.) were loading correctly.
+I confirmed that static settings were correct, **Whitenoise** was configured properly, `collectstatic` ran successfully, and all icon files worked locally.
+Only the manifest and favicon-related assets were missing on the live site — everything else under `/static/` returned 200.

+This created a confusing situation where:

+- `/static/images/...` → 200
+- `/static/css/...` → 200
+- `/static/icons/...` → 404
+- `/static/manifest.json` → 404

+Even manual `heroku run "python manage.py collectstatic --noinput"` didn’t fix it.
+The files simply never appeared in the slug.

+**Fix:**
+The root cause turned out to be a `.gitignore` rule I had completely forgotten about:

+    *.json

+This rule ignored **every** `.json` file in the entire repository, including the critical:

+    static/manifest.json

+Because it was ignored:

+- **Git** never tracked it
+- **Heroku** never received it
+- `collectstatic` never collected it
+- **Whitenoise** never served it
+- Result: `/static/manifest.json` → 404 forever

+To fix the issue:

+1. I edited `.gitignore` and removed or replaced the generic rule:

+        *.json

+2. I then force-added the manifest because Git still treated it as ignored:

+        git add -f static/manifest.json
+        git commit -m "Track manifest.json correctly"
+        git push

+3. After deployment, **Heroku** ran `collectstatic --noinput` again and the manifest finally appeared in:

+        /static/manifest.json

+All favicon links, PWA links, and icon references worked instantly.

+**Lesson Learned:**
+Never use blanket patterns like `*.json` in `.gitignore`.
+They silently prevent critical project files from being tracked, especially when working with **Django** static assets, PWA manifests, configuration files, and front-end build outputs.
+If a `JSON` file is missing on **Heroku**, check `.gitignore` before checking your static pipeline.
+This bug looked like a staticfiles problem, but the real cause was Git refusing to track a required file.